What does a business loan broker do?

 Business loan brokers will usually work with a panel of lenders that offer a range of finance products.
 For example, if their client is seeking equipment finance, the broker will communicate with several lenders to determine what they can offer.
 Based on the client’s financial situation and requirements, the panel lenders will respond with loan offers.
 The finance broker will compare these offers and consider factors such as interest rates, loan durations, and terms and conditions.
 These factors will be discussed with the client when comparing business loans.
 An experienced finance broker will have seen many situations, so should be able to help find the right finance solution.

 How does a business loan broker get paid?

 Business loan brokers will get a commission for the business loans that they successfully facilitate.
 This is usually a small percentage of the loan amount.
 For the finance broker, the commission covers the cost of running their business, including paying overheads and salaries.
 When working with a business finance broker, the small business owner does not pay more than if dealing directly with the financial institution.
 This is because the commission is included in the cost of the loan.
 From a lender’s perspective, the business finance broker helps market its products and spends time working with borrowers.
 This decreases the work the financial institution needs to do, so it is able to pay a fee to the business loan broker for doing all the legwork.

-From the borrower’s perspective, the broker helps save time by knowing the best business loans and presenting options for comparison.
+From the borrower’s perspective, the business loan broker helps save time by knowing the best business loans and presenting options for comparison.

 New tool to help business finance brokers compare business loans

 An increasing number of brokers have been offering unsecured business loans from fintech lenders.
 Companies such as Moula use leading-edge technology to streamline the loan approval process.
 Instead of completing stacks of paperwork and waiting weeks for a response, Moula safely and securely analyses bank and accounting data online to make a lending decision.